 BA (Hons.)
 Ancient History and Archaeology (University of Manchester), 2000

-I have taught and held research positions at the following institutions:
+I came to ManMet in 2015, and have previously taught and held research positions at:

 Newcastle University, Lecturer in Ancient History, 2014/15